bc1bb/OpenLongr/README.md

 ![OpenLongr](OpenLongr.gif)

-OpenLongr is a user-friendly privacy-focused alternative to TwitLonger and sites like this.
+OpenLongr is a user-friendly privacy-focused alternative to TwitLonger. (now with dark theme too)

 No account or login required, just type your text (OpenLongr supports markdown) and it'll be published in a second.